 After years of helping family and friends train for races, I decided to make it official and became an RRCA-certified running coach in April 2010.
 Soon after that I started Run The Long Road Coaching, where I train runners of all levels from a 5K to a marathon.
 In August 2013 I added another credential: NASM-certified personal trainer.
 I find coaching incredibly fulfilling and I love to see people achieve their running goals.

 I strongly believe that success in running comes down to hard work, consistency, determination, and a little race day luck.
 Over the years I have lowered my marathon finish time from 5:12 to 3:41.
 I accomplished this on my own with some trial and error and figuring out what works best for me.
 I have made all the mistakes in the book so you don’t have to!

 * NASM-certified personal trainer

 * CPR/First Aid certified

 * Appeared in April 2013 issue of Runner’s World “Ask The Experts”

-* Completed 11 marathons, an ultramarathon, and more than 25 half marathons
+* Completed 11 marathons, an ultramarathon, and dozens of half marathons

 * Have steadily improved finish times in all distances